Microshak/MicroNotes/BigData/Kafka/KafkaBasics.md

 # Streams
 * A stream is an unbounded sequence of structured data
-* K streams is a class that creates an abstraction over the stream
+* Kstreams is a class that creates an abstraction over the stream
 * Stream builder has an class stream that represents a topic
 * Elements in the stream stream can be called facts
 * Table is a collection of evolving facts